MyOxygen/Fastlane-RenamePackageName/README.md

 A shorthand way of renaming the package name (App ID / Bundle ID) of an app in Fastlane.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+To prevent having to manually go through either the iOS and/or Android projects to reconfigure the project with a new package name, this script does it all for you.
+On iOS is uses the pre-existing [`update_app_identifier`](https://docs.fastlane.tools/actions/update_app_identifier/) provided by Fastlane.
+For Android, a custom script is implemented that runs through all the project, and updates both the project files and the folder structure.

 ## Example

-Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
-Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.
+Check out the [example `Fastfile`](example/fastlane/Fastfile) to see how to use this plugin.
+To test it out:

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)
+1. Clone the repo, and in a console run `fastlane install_plugins`.
+2. Navigate to the `example` folder.
+3. Run `bundle exec fastlane test`.

+You can change the package name to whatever is needed.
+The example shows changing between a development package name and a production package name.

 ## Run tests for this plugin